tweag/cooked-validators/README.md

 Copyright Tweag I/O 2023

-With `cooked-validators` you can test Cardano smart contracts by writing potentially malicious offchain code.
+With `cooked-validators` you can test Cardano smart contracts (including Plutus v2 features) by writing potentially malicious offchain code.
 You can also use the library to write "normal" offchain code in a comfortable and flexible way.

 In particular, `cooked-validators` helps you
 - interact with smart contracts written in Plutus (as well as any other language